jasonDanielDhinesh/jasonDanielDhinesh/README.md

 and the international mathmatical olypiad

-You can dm me one discord
+You can dm me on discord

 Username: --King #7104